Kalicho

-Kalicho was the name assigned to an Inuk man from the Frobisher Bay area of Baffin Island (now in Nunavut Canada).
-He was brought back to England as a captive by Sir Martin Frobisher in 1577.
-He was taken along with an unrelated Inuk woman and her infant, who were named by the English as Arnaq and Nutaaq.
-The three were among the first Inuit and the first indigenous people from North America to be brought to England and among the best documented of the Tudor period.
+Kalicho was the name assigned to an Inuit man from the Frobisher Bay area of Baffin Island (now in Nunavut, Canada).
+He was brought back to England as a captive by Martin Frobisher in 1577.
+He was taken along with an unrelated Inuit woman and her infant, who were named by the English as Arnaq and Nutaaq.
+The three were among the first aborigines of North America to be brought to England and are among the best documented of the Tudor period.

 Life

 Kalicho was most likely born in or around Frobisher Bay on Baffin Island in the mid-16th century.
-He was part of a community of hunters and fishers in the area up to the time of his capture on 19 July 1577 by the English explorer, Sir Martin Frobisher.
+He was part of a community of hunters and fishers in the area up to the time of his capture on 19 July 1577 by the English explorer, Martin Frobisher.
 Kalicho's capture and experiences with the expedition in the bay were described by George Best in his 1578 account of Frobisher's three expeditions.
 Frobisher was leading an expedition organised by the English Cathay Company of London, which had been set up to locate a Northwest Passage around America to the Pacific.
 The ultimate aim of the company was to establish direct trade between England and Cathay (China).

 Kalicho and Arnaq were initially taken by Frobisher as a hostages in the hope of securing the return of five Englishmen who had disappeared on an expedition to the Bay the previous summer, which Frobisher had also led.
 Once it became clear that a prisoner exchange would not be possible, Frobisher decided to bring the Inuit back to England.
 He intended to present them to Queen Elizabeth I of England and teach them to speak English.
 Kalicho could then be employed as a guide and interpreter on future voyages.

 Kalicho, Arnaq and Nutaaq attracted considerable interest when they were brought back to the English port of Bristol at the end of September 1577.
 Numerous portraits were made of them.
 Kalicho was painted five times by the Flemish artist Cornelis Ketel, acting as an official artist of the Cathay Company of London, with other artists also taking their likenesses.
 They were also subject to well-documented medical examinations.